Boeing 747-8: Sales prospects

 The overall demand for the 747-8 turned out to be well below Boeing's initial projections as well, which led to several reductions in production rate.
 Production was initially decreased from 2 to 1.75 aircraft per month in April 2013 and then reduced further to 1.5 aircraft per month in October 2013.
 On June 25, 2015, The Wall Street Journal reported that the order backlog was down to 32 and Boeing had decided to reduce production to one aircraft per month in 2016.
 In January 2016, Boeing confirmed that it was reducing 747-8 production to 0.5 per month beginning in September 2016, incurring a $569 million post-tax charge against its fourth-quarter 2015 profits.
 The chief reason given was that the recovery of the air cargo market had stalled, resulting in slowed demand for the 747 freighter.
 In April 2016, Boeing took a $70 million pre-tax charge for the program against its first-quarter's result.

 Boeing cited the 747-8F as the main driver behind potential future 747-8 orders.
 To help reduce production costs in the meantime and maintain the 747 production line's viability, the company plans to integrate the 747 and 767 production lines more closely with each other.
-Boeing expected the cargo market to improve by mid-2019 and were planning to increase the 747's production rate back to 1/month from then on.
+Boeing expected the cargo market to improve by mid-2019 and was planning to increase the 747's production rate back to 1/month from then on.
 However, in July 2016, this production rate increase was cancelled, i.e. 747 production remained at 0.5 per month.
 At the same time, the company announced another after-tax charge of $814 million, reflecting a lower estimation of airframes to be produced and revenue realized.
 In an SEC filing submitted at the same time, Boeing stated that if it was "unable to obtain sufficient orders and/or market, production and other risks cannot be mitigated, [...] it is reasonably possible that we could decide to end production of the 747."